-Looking for a cozy dinner that’s equally delicious and nutritious?
+Looking for a cozy dinner that’s totally creamy and packed with rich flavor?
 This Vegetarian Broccoli Cheddar Soup has everything you need.

 Broccoli is a cruciferous vegetable.
 Like other vegetables in this category, they naturally produce insect-deterring plant compounds, meaning they do not require many pesticides to thrive.

 They also have a relatively low water footprint.
-Broccoli and cheddar is a classic combo that allows this awesome veggie to thrive!
+Broccoli and cheddar are a classic combo that allows this awesome veggie to thrive!

 Vegetarian Broccoli Cheddar Soup Tips and Tricks